AntoineSoetewey/statsandr/content/support.md

 ---
-title: 'Support the blog'
+title: 'Support my work'
 date: "2020-01-21"
 description: "See the different ways you can support this blog so I can continue to provide free content.
 Any help is greatly appreciated.
 Thanks in advance!"
 ---

-On this blog, I provide free articles and tutorials about [statistics](/tags/statistics/) and [R](/tags/r/).
-My goal with the blog is to help people to understand statistical concepts (through examples and in plain English), and to apply them in R.
+On this blog, I share my knowledge in the form of free articles and tutorials about [statistics](/tags/statistics/) and [R](/tags/r/).
+My goal with the blog is to help people to understand statistical concepts (through examples and in plain English), and to apply them in R. When possible, I also contribute to open source projects on GitHub.

-All the [articles](/blog/), [Shiny apps](/tags/shiny/) and code are open source and available to everyone.
+All the [articles](/blog/), [Shiny apps](/tags/shiny/) and code are open source and available to everyone (code available directly in the articles or on [GitHub](https://github.com/AntoineSoetewey)).
 I also try to reply to all questions I receive from readers by emails or as comments.

-I work on the blog voluntarily in my spare time (when I am not too busy working on my PhD thesis).
+I work on the blog voluntarily in my spare time (when I am not too busy with my full-time job).
 Your support will help me to:

-* Cover the costs of hosting the blog and my [Shiny apps](/tags/shiny/), in order to keep its access free!
+* Cover the costs of hosting the blog and my [Shiny apps](/tags/shiny/), in order to keep its access **free** and with **no ads** at all!
-* If your support becomes greater than the operating costs, it could also allow me to free up time to continue creating quality content and invest more time into the blog and the related [projects](https://github.com/AntoineSoetewey)
+* If your support becomes greater than the operating costs, it could also allow me to free up time and **invest more time to offer you better quality content more often**

+I love coding, writing and showing what I learned during this continuous process.
+I love even more to share it for free and I am trying my best to keep it this way.
+However, costs are getting higher and I would not say no to a little help from you.

-Here are the different ways you can support the blog:
+So if you found something helpful on the blog and are feeling grateful today, here are the different ways you can support my work:

 1. [GitHub sponsor program, Paypal or Buy me a book](#github-sponsor-program-paypal-or-buy-me-a-book)
 1. [Link or share](#link-or-share)